-With just five ingredients and less than 5 minutes of prep time.
+Nana’s Corn Pudding has just five ingredients and less than 5 minutes of prep time.
 This is one of my favorite easy Easter side dishes.
-Nana’s Corn Pudding is packed with sweet corn flavor and the perfect side for any holiday.
+It packs sweet corn flavor and the perfect side for any holiday.

 Holidays like Easter are always steeped in tradition.
 In our house, it was always ham, mashed potatoes, hot cross buns, and lots of eggs.
-Then there was the ever present Brussels sprouts covered with the mock hollandaise that were served up.
+Then there was the ever present Brussels sprouts covered with the mock hollandaise.
 They were not roasted or even sautéed.
 Just don’t go there.